go-kit/kit/transport/httprp/README.md

 ## Rationale

-HTTP server applications often associated multiple handlers with a single HTTP listener, each handler differentiated by the request URI and/or HTTP method.
+HTTP server applications often associate multiple handlers with a single HTTP listener, each handler differentiated by the request URI and/or HTTP method.
 Handlers that perform business-logic in the app can implement the `Endpoint` interface and be exposed using the `package transport/http` server.
 Handlers that need to proxy the request to another HTTP endpoint can do so with this package by simply specifying the base URL to forward the request to.

 ## Usage